AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     1. **Functions.CosmosDB**: Project for the **IoT-CosmosDBProcessing** Function App.
     2. **Functions.StreamProcessing**: Project for the **IoT-StreamProcessing** Function App.
     3. **CosmosDbIoTScenario.Common**: Contains entity models, extensions, and helpers used by the other projects.
-    4. **FleetDataGenerator**: The data generator seeds the Cosmos DB `metadata` container with data and simulates vehicles, connects them to IoT Hub, then sends generated telemetry data.
+    4. **FleetDataGenerator**: The data generator seeds the Azure Cosmos DB `metadata` container with data and simulates vehicles, connects them to IoT Hub, then sends generated telemetry data.
     5. **FleetManagementWebApp**: Project for the **IoTWebApp** Web App.
     6. **Microsoft.Identity.Web**: Helper library that simplifies working with Microsoft Identity within the ASP.NET MVC Core web app (`IoTWebApp`).